 Chocolate Sea Salt.
 Strawberry Limeade.
 Pina Colada.
 How to choose?
 Load up a cooler of these locally made ice pops and enjoy them at the villa all week!
-Irie Pops offers organic, all-natural, dairy-free treats from their cute new shop on the North Shore Road.
-They also have beer & water, sunscreen, and some great Irie swag.
+Irie Pops offers organic, all-natural, dairy-free treats from their cute new shop on the way to the North Shore Road.
+They also have beer & water, sunscreen, and some great Irie schwag.

 Opened in late 2018, Maho Crossroads is a kind of mini beach oasis in the sand that is evolving across the road from the west end of Maho Bay.
 With over a dozen parking spots, a tiki bar, small clothing shop, and food van, you can spend the day relaxing on Maho then walk down for a snack and a drink and lunch and talk with some fellow St. John lovers - then return to your beach chair and enjoy the view.

 Woody’s is a Cruz Bay staple, best know for its happy hour.
 From 3-6pm each day, patrons squeeze into their curbside tables for drinks and some bar food.
 Shark bites are Steve’s favorite!